What scrubs style is best for your body type?

 Body Type 4

-Style Tips for Men
+And an Extra Style Tip for Men

-I’d love to hear about and see your success stories!
-I’m also here to help you with any questions you may have for me.
 Remember, first impressions do count and can project an assured, stylish nurse.
 Scrubs can affect your job, especially if you’re wearing the styles that flatter your body shape.
 Not only will you look better in scrubs that work for your body type, but you’ll also have the confidence to wear them well!